osscontributor/groovy-datomic/README.md

 The first query invocation supplies 2 arguments.
 The first argument is the query string and the second argument is a closure which will be executed once for each set of results returned from the query.
-In this case 2 elements are are being returned from the query, `?comic` and `?comicName`.
+In this case 2 elements are being returned from the query, `?comic` and `?comicName`.
 Those values are being passed into the closure.

 The second query invocation supplies 3 arguments.
 The first argument again